seme4/ssi-consultancy/DevelopersGuide.md

 ---

-## Run coding style check
+## Run coding standards check

 Run:

     $ make checks

-The results of the style check will be displayed.
+The results of the check will be displayed.

 **Troubleshooting - Error 1(ignored)**